Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ## PAC Learning and VC dimensions
 Overfitting happens because:
 - the train error is a bad estimate of the generalization error --> can we find a relation between the two?
-- the learned did not have enough sample to learn a complex model --> how many samples is enough samples?
+- the learner did not have enough sample to learn a complex model --> how many samples is enough samples?

 PAC learning tries to answer theoretically to these two question.

 Consider this scenario (can be extended to regression):
 - set of instances (samples) `X`
-- set of hypothesis `H`
+- set of hypotheses `H`
 - set of possibile target concepts `C` (boolean functions)
 - the samples are generated by a fixed distribution `P` over `X`